PodcastsCristianismoDivine Office – Liturgy of the Hours of the Roman Catholic Church (Breviary)

 • Divine Office – Liturgy of the Hours of the Roman Catholic Church (Breviary)

-April 9th, 2026 – Office of Readings – Divine Office: Liturgy of the Hours
+June 5th, 2026 – Office of Readings – Memorial – Divine Office: Liturgy of the Hours

 Ribbon Placement:

-Office of Readings for Thursday in the Octave of Easter
+Office of Readings for Friday in Ordinary Time, the Memorial of Saint Boniface, Bishop and Martyr

 God, come to my assistance.